Transmission and conductance across junctions of isotropic and anisotropic three-dimensional semimetals: Junction with mutually tilted semimetals

 \section{Junction with mutually tilted semimetals}

-In this section, we will consider a potential step built with the same semimetal (with linear isotropic dispersions near the nodal-points) on both sides, but the cones are tilted with respect to each other across the junction.
+In this section, we consider a potential step built with the same semimetal (with linear isotropic dispersions near the nodal-points) on both sides, but the cones are tilted with respect to each other across the junction.
+The set-up is schematically shown in Fig.~\ref{figsetup1}.
 In particular, we focus on the RSW and birefringent semimetals, both of which feature four bands crossing at each nodal-point.